best-practice-and-impact/ons-spark/ons-spark/spark-concepts/spark-application-and-ui.md

 #### Task Event timeline

-Opening the *Event timeline* collapseable menu will show a timeline like in the below image.
+Opening the *Event timeline* collapsible menu will show a timeline like in the below image.
 This timeline has a single row, which means one executor (i.e. the driver in our case because we're running a local session) was used to complete these tasks.
 This executor has two cores, we know this because the *Executor Computing Time* (shown in green) of the two task are overlapping.
 If there was just one core available to the driver the two tasks would not run in parallel.

 ![Task event timeline in Spark UI showing parallel processing on tasks](../images/spark_app_task_timeline.png)